 - Depart Cartagena at 2:50pm, arrive in Atlanta at 7:10pm (flight DL 984)

 With a 14% increase in foreigners visiting Colombia in 2014, we are not surprised to see airlines adding more direct flights to Colombia.
 Colombia is one of the fastest growing tourist destinations in all of South America.

-The Delta direct flights to Atlanta from Medellín and Cartagena are nice additions as Atlanta is a major connection hub with flights to many locations in the U.S. and internationally.
+The Delta direct flights to Atlanta from Medellín and Cartagena are nice additions as Atlanta is a major connection hub with flights to many locations in the U.S. and internationally, as well as a good destination itself (check some of fun things to do in Atlanta).
 Delta has nonstop service from Atlanta to over 120 cities in the U.S. and 62 international destinations.
 The new Delta flights between Atlanta and Medellín and Cartagena will also start in December just in time for the popular holiday season.